 - Establish individual accounts for each eligible employee

-Can I Open a Roth IRA and a SEP IRA?
+Can I Have Both a SEP IRA and a Roth IRA?

 Tips on Retirement Planning